minnukota381/02.11.2004/README.md

 - **Timeline**: A chronological display of significant moments in Joy's life.
 - **Gallery**: A collection of cherished photographs.
 - **Memories**: A space for sharing personal anecdotes and messages.
-- **Music Player**: Enjoy NCS music that resonates with Joy's spirit.
+- **Music**: A playlist of Joy's favorite songs and a special song dedicated to her.

 ## Tech Stack